vojtech-pail/ghg-emissions/README.md

 | *Tables and views of the analytical models* |

 ***Analysis and visualizations***
-* The ooutput of the data modeling step were analyzed and visualized in Google Looker Studio.
+* The outputs of the data modeling step were analyzed and visualized in Google Looker Studio.
 * The full datasets included greenhouse gas emissions data from 1990 until 2020 (the development dataset was just a fraction of that - further described in the following text).
 * The full Google Looker Studio report can be found [here](https://lookerstudio.google.com/reporting/d80d2d2d-9fb4-44df-8e47-020009182925)